deepanshs/csdmpy/docs/startFromScratch/interacting_with_csdm.rst

 dimension is a sub-grid of the first dimension from the ``csdm1`` object, where only every fifth grid point is selected.
-Similarly, the second dimension of the ``sub_csdm`` object is sampled from the second dimension of the ``csdm1`` object, where every second grid point is selected starting with the entry at the grid index two.
+Similarly, the second dimension of the ``sub_csdm`` object is sampled from the second dimension of the ``csdm1`` object, where every second grid point is selected, starting with the entry at the grid index two.
 The third dimension of the ``sub_csdm`` object is the same as the third object of the ``csdm1`` object.
 The values of the corresponding linear, monotonic, and labeled dimensions are accordingly